WhoIsWho.

 single

-She's working on a new album with Stuart Elliott, Mick Karn, Peter Erskine and others.
+With Stuart Elliott, Mick Karn, Peter Erskine and others she worked on "Aerial".
 The late Michael Kamen wrote the string arrangements for two tracks which will appear on the new album.
 She recorded what she has described as "some beautiful orchestral movements" with him and the London Metropolitan Orchestra at Abbey Road in October 2003.
 Chris Hall has played accordion on one track.
 Classical musicians Emma Murphy and Susanna Pell have also recorded for the album.
 Del Palmer is said to be engineering.
 Kate had her new recording studio serviced and upgraded and started recording in late 1999.
 Release date was planned at the start of 2005, but:

-A double album entitled Aerial wil be in the stores on November 7th.
+A double album entitled Aerial saw the dayligh November 7th.

 It will follow a single, King of the Mountain, released on 24 October, with both the single and album produced by Bush herself.